Particular/Workshop/README.md

 ### Services UI Composition demo

-The [`asp-net-mvc` solution](demos/asp-net-mvc) demonstrates the use of ASP.NET MVC 5 to compose a UI with data from several microservices.
+The [`asp-net-mvc` solution](demos/asp-net-mvc) demonstrates the use of ASP.NET MVC 5 to compose a UI with data from several services.

 ## FAQ